LylaZhao/lylazhao.github.io/index.md

 title: Home
 ---

-Hi, I’m Lyla.
-Welcome to my blog.

-Knowing is not enough unless it becomes who you are.
+> ## Knowing is not enough unless it becomes who you are.